omniupdate/example-code-course-catalog/readme.md

 ## Initial Setup

 The course catalog skeleton is designed to be compatible with the implementation skeleton.
+It requires a developer familiar with XSL and XSL:FO to implement this package effectively.

 Notes